Felipe began his racing career in karts at the age of nine, competing in national and international championships for seven years.

 Whilst he managed to shine on some weekends on others he was anonymous, another of the Missing In Action brigade.

 A superb drive to sixth in Canada, where he had been eliminated in Q1 following a turbo failure, was followed by another typically gutsy performance in Austria where he picked up the first of his two podium finishes.
 The Williams relishing the chance to stretch its legs, it comes as no surprise that the second podium came at Monza.

 But then there was Belgium and Mexico, not forgetting a pretty shambolic performance at his beloved Interlagos, where, adding insult to injury, he was subsequently disqualified.

 Whilst the clashes with Hulkenberg in Singapore and Ricciardo were not his fault, the highly experienced Brazilian has to take the blame for the needless clash with Alonso in Austin.

 As far as the record books go, Felipe finished the 2015 season sixth, just 15 points behind his teammate.
-Retained for 2016, ahead of the sweeping rule changes expected in 2017, it will be interesting to see if the Brazilian can end on a high or pass into history, those few seconds in 2008 when he was World Champion still hanging, like an albatross, around his neck.
+Retained for 2016, ahead of the sweeping rule changes expected in 2017, it was going to be interesting to see if the Brazilian could end on a high or pass into history, those few seconds in 2008 when he was World Champion still hanging, like an albatross, around his neck.